 Student Enrollment Demographics

-Ashland University’s athletic department fields both men’s and women’s teams in sports like football, basketball, volleyball, soccer, baseball, track, wrestling, cross country, swimming, golf, tennis and more.
+The athletic department fields both men’s and women’s teams in sports like football, basketball, volleyball, soccer, baseball, track, wrestling, cross country, swimming, golf, tennis and more.
 Their mascot is Tuffy, the Eagle.
 The athletic teams are nicknamed as the Eagles.
-The colors are Purple and Gold.
+The colors are purple and gold.
 The sports teams participate in NCAA Division II and the Great Lakes Intercollegiate Athletic Conference.

 Intramural Sports:

 Ashland University has an award-winning intramural program that features 20 different sports and nearly 15 sports clubs.
-More than 250 students take part in the sports clubs at Ashland.
+More than 250 students take part in the sports clubs on campus.
 Students, faculty members and staff are encouraged to get involved in the recreation sports and also participate in aerobics, spinning and other fun group exercises.
-The Health and wellness training program promotes the overall health and welfare of the community.
+The health and wellness training program promotes the overall health and welfare of the community.

 Students can participate in the various performance groups such as Bands – Concert & Marching; Cheerleaders; 3 Choral Groups; Drop of a Hat Players; Eagle Elite Dance Team; and Jazz Orchestra.